 Now it is not a big surprise that a large base of Hotel guests has made their booking decision based on TripAdvisor reviews.
-And a number of consumers visiting TripAdvisor is increasing.
+And the number of consumers visiting TripAdvisor is increasing.

 One interesting finding here is that consumers are visiting TripAdvisor more often, and view more pages overall.
 This is believed to come as a result of TripAdvisor has created a more efficient consumer experience, and better search abilities.

-Another important finding is that as much as 26.5% of TripAdvisor visits occur in the last five days prior to reservation.
-This clearly indicates that reviews are one of the final criteria in the Hotel booking process.
+Another important finding is that as much as 26.5% of TripAdvisor visits occur in the last five days before reservation.
+This indicates that reviews are one of the final criteria in the Hotel booking process.

 Pricing Points of the Social Factor

-Price is understood as the combining the effects of price and review scores.
+Price is understood as combining the effects of price and review scores.

-If there is an increase in the Hotels review score from 3.3 to 4.3 the Hotel could increase their price about 11.2-percent.
-The positive increase in review score will offset the negative odds of a price increase.
+If there is an increase in the Hotels review score from 3.3 to 4.3 the Hotel could increase its price of about 11.2-percent.
+The positive increase in the review score will offset the negative odds of a price increase.

 This shows clearly that better reviews lead to higher pricing while lower reviews force the Hotel to lower pricing to achieve similar occupancy under both settings.